nitad54448/yappari-5-1/README.md

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/params_drt_alten.PNG)

 The optimal regularization parameter is the minimum of the MSE (or just at the change of the variance).
 You can zoom this image to check the selection made.
 The program proposes the optimum as the value of lambda where there is a minimum in MSE and show a red cursor position.
 You can drag this cusor to another position to impose another value for lambda.
+Similar to this function there is a function _explore_lambda_ which can be accesed in [Advanced commands](https://github.com/nitad54448/yappari-5-1#advanced-commands).

 #### Z-Hit active datasets ####
 This option will provide a Z-HIT simulation (which is a Hilbert transform of the phase into the real part of the impedance) for one or more datasets.
 The procedure, when and why to use it, is described [here](https://en.wikipedia.org/wiki/Z-HIT).
 In this implementation I am using the corrections including the 5th derivative of the phase as described in the link given previously.
 This is a procedure similar to the better known Kramers-Kronig test.